wazuh/wazuh-documentation/source/cloud-service/your-environment/technical-faq.rst

 What if I need to change the size of my tier?
 ---------------------------------------------

-You can easily change the amount of data you are able to visualize on the WUI just by contacting our team on the **Help** section of your Wazuh Cloud Console.
+You can change the amount of data you are able to visualize on the WUI by contacting our team on the **Help** section of your Wazuh Cloud Console.
 After the demand, our team will take care of it.

 Will Elasticsearch's replica shards consume data of my tier?
 ------------------------------------------------------------